mweagle/Sparta/content/docs/profiling.md

 Sparta delegates to the pprof [webui](https://github.com/google/pprof) to visualize profile snapshots.
 Ensure you have the latest version of this by running `go get -u -v go get github.com/google/pprof` first.

 The final step is to provide the profile snapshots to `pprof`.
-Sparta exposes a `profile` command that accomplishes this, by fetching and consolidating each profile.
+Sparta exposes a `profile` command that accomplishes this, by fetching and consolidating all published profiles for a single type.

 {{<highlight plain>}}
 $ go run main.go profile --s3Bucket weagle